junwoo1519/moongaecloud/README.md

 yarn dev
 # or
 pnpm dev
+# or
+bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `pages/modify.tsx`.
 The page auto-updates as you edit the file.

+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+This endpoint can be edited in `pages/api/hello.ts`.

+The `pages/api` directory is mapped to `/api/*`.
+Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.